-RESERVES DISCLOSURES.
-Estimates pertaining to the Company’s reserves and the net present value of future net revenue attributable thereto are based upon the independent engineering evaluation of the crude oil, natural gas liquids and natural gas reserves of the Company prepared by NSAI, the Company’s independent reserves evaluator, as at December 31, 2018 dated March 12, 2019, which is prepared in accordance NI 51-101 and the COGE Handbook.
-The estimates pertaining to reserves provided in this presentation are estimates only and there is no guarantee that the estimated reserves will be recovered.
-Actual reserves and the estimated number of potential undeveloped drilling locations to which reserves have been attributed, may be greater than or less than the estimates provided in this presentation and the differences may be material.
+Estimates pertaining to the Company’s reserves and the net present value of future net revenue attributable thereto are based upon the independent engineering evaluation of the crude oil, natural gas liquids and natural gas reserves of the Company prepared by NSAI, the Company’s independent reserves evaluator, as at December 31, 2019, which is prepared in accordance NI 51-101 and the COGE Handbook.
+The estimates pertaining to reserves provided in this website are estimates only and there is no guarantee that the estimated reserves will be recovered.
+Actual reserves and the estimated number of potential undeveloped drilling locations to which reserves have been attributed, may be greater than or less than the estimates provided in this website and the differences may be material.
 The estimates of reserves and future net revenue for individual properties may not reflect the same confidence level as estimates of reserves and future net revenue for all properties, due to the effects of aggregation.
 Estimates of net present value of future net revenue attributable to the Company’s reserves do not represent fair market value and there is uncertainty that the net present value of future net revenue will be realized.
 There is no assurance that the forecast price and cost assumptions applied by NSAI in evaluating PetroShale’s reserves will be attained and variances could be material.
-The reserves information contained in this presentation should be reviewed in conjunction with the annual information form of the Company dated April 10th, 2019 for the year ended December 31, 2018 which is available on SEDAR and contains important additional information regarding the independent reserve evaluation that was conducted by NSAI and a description of, and important information about, the reserves terms used in this presentation.
+The reserves information contained in this website should be reviewed in conjunction with the annual information form of the Company dated March 26, 2020 for the year ended December 31, 2019 which is available on SEDAR and contains important additional information regarding the independent reserve evaluation that was conducted by NSAI and a description of, and important information about, the reserves terms used in this website.

 “COGE Handbook” means the Canadian Oil and Gas Evaluation Handbook maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter), as amended from time to time.